 To ensure the safety of family, friends who are visiting, as well as our facilities staff and the incarcerated population, visits are subject to DOCCS rules.
 To help address questions you may have about visitations, DOCCS has prepared a variety of resources.

-PILOT PACKAGE PROGRAM
+VENDOR PACKAGE PROGRAM

 In a continuous battle to prevent contraband from getting into DOCCS’ correctional facilities and maintaining security and safety for both staff and the incarcerated population, the Department is revising its policy concerning packages and articles received through facility package rooms.